ajithkotian/DApp/README.md

 # Deploy your own Crowdfunding DApp
 The new millennia are all about social living and sharing economy; from homestays, hotels, cars and product development; social development, community creation and crowdfunding is part and parcel of our daily lives.
 ‘Crowdfunding’ as a channel for product development and for generating promising sales which has been used for more than a decade a now.
 Our goal is to move these channels to web3 space.
 We will be creating a crowdfunding campaign through a smart contract with objective of raising funds through the decentralized web3 world.

-What are we going to learn?
+## What are we going to learn?
 1. Nuances of a crowdfunding smart contract.
 2. Deploy the smart contract
 3. Create a campaign over an online web3 platform
 4. Funding a campaign
 5. Withdrawal of funds collected in a campaign

+## Who is going to present this session?

+The session will be presented by [Dipesh Sukhani](https://dipeshsukhani.dev/) and [Pari Tomar](https://www.linkedin.com/in/pari-tomar-8b1370187/) from [UV Labs](https://www.linkedin.com/company/uv-labs/)

 # Pre-requisites